-7. Order Handling
+7. Outsourcing

-7.1 Trades in financial instruments such as equities, warrants, exchange traded funds, government and corporate bonds will be routed to our execution venues through our electronic order routing system.
-This system automatically obtains quotes and places your trade with the Execution venue providing the best price.
+- 7.1 Trades in financial instruments such as equities, warrants, exchange traded funds, government and corporate bonds will be routed to our outsourcing partner through our electronic order routing system.
+This system automatically obtains quotes and places your trade with the outsourcing partner where the best price will be obtained. - 7.2 The outsourcing partner shall perform the following functions: - a) Trading in financial instruments, these include equities, warrants, exchange traded funds, government and corporate bonds - b) Reporting executed trades to transmitting firms preferred settlement agent - 7.3 In the event of failure at the outsourcing partner (i.e. temporal disruption to outsourced services) Thesis shall have in place contingencies to ensure continuation service